 Communities: Extending learning experiences from the target language classroom to the home and multilingual and multicultural community emphasizes living in a global society.
 Activities may include service learning, field trips, participation in clubs, exchange, or study-abroad programs, and cultural activities.

 The Foreign Literature and Languages Department has been an integral part of the evolution of the University of Massachusetts Dartmouth.
-Professors and full-time lecturers who have served the department over the years include Joseph Vinci, Wesley Panunzio, James Weeks, Antone Felix, Gregory Rocha, Maria Moreira, Lew Kamm, Mel Yoken, Eugene Masse, John Twomey, Maria Elisa Rocha, Giulio Massano, Deborah Lee, Suzanne Pelletier-Massano, Ida and Larry Washington, Joseph Bronstad, Christina Biron, Carlos Benavides, Michelle Cheyne, Stephanie O'Hara, and Xavier Echarri Mendoza.
+Professors and full-time lecturers who have served the department in the past include Joseph Vinci, Wesley Panunzio, James Weeks, Antone Felix, Gregory Rocha, Maria Moreira, Lew Kamm, Mel Yoken, Eugene Masse, John Twomey, Maria Elisa Rocha, Giulio Massano, Deborah Lee, Suzanne Pelletier-Massano, Ida and Larry Washington, Joseph Bronstad, and Christina Biron.

-Part-time lecturers who have enriched the Department with their dedication and enthusiasm include Jane Campbell, Karen Aruri Carnes, Dora Goncalves-Currey, Jorge DeAbreu, Noemia DeMelo, Daniel Ouellette, Michael Whitten, Fadia Youssef and Weihua Zhang.
+Part-time lecturers who have enriched the Department with their dedication and enthusiasm include Jane Campbell, Karen Aruri Carnes, Lorena Dauteuil, Dora Gonçalves-Currey, Jorge DeAbreu, Noemia DeMelo, Daniel Ouellette, Michael Whitten, Fadia Youssef, and Weihua Zhang.

 The success of the language program at this University has been fostered by the continuing availability of the Foreign Language Lab, which opened its doors in the late 1960s under the direction of Robert Ouellette.
-The Language Lab is presently directed by Sandra Rivera.
+The Language Lab, now called the Foreign Language Multimedia Center, is presently directed by Sandra Rivera.